obniz/obniz/doc/display.md

 ## display.qr(data, correction)
-show QR code with given text and correction level. correction level can be choosed from
+show QR code with given text and correction level. correction level can be from

 1. L
 2. M(default)